Gamboge: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

-Gamboge has a long history of use in treating many health issues such as constipation, infections in the intestines due to parasites, and even cancer.
+Gamboge has a long history of use in treating many such as constipation, infections in the intestines due to parasites, and even cancer.
 This substance is a sap resin extracted from garcinia trees, which are abundant in Southeast Asian forests.
 Although this yellow sap has many health benefits, it is equally poisonous if not used correctly.
 If you suffer from constipation issues frequently, or are prone to getting certain intestinal infections, speak to your doctor about taking a gamboge supplement.

 References: